tarmstrong/nbdiff/docs/html-format-description.rst

 Notebook HTML format
 ====================

 Each line of code is wrapped in  a pre tag.
+Individual tokens are wrapped in span tags for highlighting purposes.
+The ``cm-`` stands for `CodeMirror <http://codemirror.net/>`__ , the editor that IPyNB uses.

 For example:

 ::